mhutch/MonoDevelop.MSBuildEditor/README.md

 # MonoDevelop.MSBuildEditor

-The MSBuild Editor extension provides improved support for editing MSBuild files in MonoDevelop.
+The MSBuild Editor extension provides improved support for editing MSBuild files in Visual Studio for Mac and MonoDevelop.
+It can be imnstalled from the Extension Manager.

 ## Features